Updated 2025-02-12

 Transit Routing inside a hub VCN

-Transit routing refers to a network topology in which your on-premises network uses an intermediary to reach Oracle resources or services or VCNs.
-The intermediary can be a VCN or a dynamic routing gateway (DRG) your on-premises network is already attached to.
+Transit routing refers to a network topology in which an on-premises network uses an intermediary to reach Oracle resources or services or VCNs.
+The intermediary can be a VCN or a Dynamic Routing Gateway (DRG) the on-premises network is already attached to.
 You connect the on-premises network to a DRG with FastConnect or Site-to-Site VPN, and then configure routing so that traffic transits through the intermediary to its destination.

 The three primary transit routing scenarios are:

-• Access to multiple VCNs in the same region: The scenario covered in this topic.
-This scenario uses a VCN as the hub, and enables communication between your on-premises network and multiple VCNs (connected via local peering) in the same region over a single FastConnect private virtual circuit or Site-to-Site VPN.
-Oracle recommends you use the previous scenario instead.
+• Access to several VCNs in the same region: The scenario covered in this topic.
+This scenario uses a VCN as the hub, and creates communication between an on-premises network and several VCNs (connected by using local peering) in the same region over a single FastConnect private virtual circuit or Site-to-Site VPN.
+We recommend you use the previous scenario instead.
 This scenario is available to an implementation using a legacy or upgraded DRG.

-• Private access to Oracle services: This scenario uses a VCN as the hub, and gives your on-premises network private access to Oracle services, so that your on-premises hosts can use their private IP addresses and the traffic does not go over the internet.
+• Private access to Oracle services: This scenario uses a VCN as the hub, and gives an on-premises network private access to Oracle services, so that the on-premises hosts can use their private IP addresses and the traffic doesn't go over the internet.
 See Private Access to Oracle Services.
 This scenario is available to an implementation using either a legacy or upgraded DRG.

 Highlights

-• You can use a single FastConnect or Site-to-Site VPN connection between your on-premises network with multiple VCNs in the same region, in a hub-and-spoke topology.
+• You can use a single FastConnect or Site-to-Site VPN connection between an on-premises network with several VCNs in the same region, in a hub-and-spoke topology.

 • The VCNs must be in the same region but can be in different tenancies.
-For accurate routing, the CIDR blocks of the various subnets of interest in the on-premises network and VCNs must not overlap.
+The CIDR blocks of the various subnets of interest in the on-premises network and VCNs must not overlap.

 • To enable the intended traffic from the on-premises network through the hub to a peered spoke VCN, you implement route rules for the hub DRG or the hub VCN's DRG attachment and LPG, and for the spoke VCN's subnets.